Trump and Vance erupt at Zelensky in tense Oval Office meeting - Local News 8

 CNN

-Washington (CNN) — A remarkable shouting match broke out in the Oval Office on Friday between President Donald Trump and his Ukrainian counterpart Volodymyr Zelensky, an extraordinarily fractious display that only underscored the deeply uncertain future of American assistance to Kyiv.
+Washington (CNN) — A remarkable shouting match broke out in the Oval Office Friday as President Donald Trump berated his Ukrainian counterpart Volodymyr Zelensky, an extraordinarily fractious display that only underscored the deeply uncertain future of American assistance to Kyiv.

-Never before has an American president berated his visitor like Trump did to Zelensky, leading to an almost real-time breakdown in relations between Washington and Kyiv.
+Never before has an American president verbally attacked his visitor like Trump did Zelensky, leading to an almost real-time breakdown in relations between Washington and Kyiv.
 Trump at one point threatened to give up on Ukraine entirely.

-Castigating Zelensky for not demonstrating enough gratitude for American support, Trump and his Vice President JD Vance raised their voices, accusing the besieged leader of standing in the way of a peace agreement with Russia.
+Castigating Zelensky for not demonstrating enough gratitude for American support, Trump and Vice President JD Vance raised their voices, accusing the besieged leader of standing in the way of a peace agreement with Russia.
+Later, he was essentially kicked out of the White House and departed with a grim look on his face.

 “You’re right now, not really in a very good position.
-You’ve allowed yourself to be in a very bad position,” Trump said.
+You’ve allowed yourself to be in a very bad position,” Trump told the Ukrainian president.
 “You don’t have the cards right now.
 With us, you start having cards.”

 “I’m not playing cards,” Zelensky said.